 Here’s How We Set That Up

-- Place the “[pdb_signup]” shortcode on the page where you want your signup from to appear.
+[pdb_signup]shortcode on the page where you want your signup form to appear.

-- Go to the “Manage Database Fields” page and select the fields you want to appear in the signup form by checking the “signup” column in those fields.
+- Go to the “Manage Database Fields” page and select the fields you want to appear in the signup form by checking the “signup” checkbox in those fields.

 - Go to the plugin settings page and click on the “Signup Form” tab.

-- When the person who signed up clicks on the link provided them in the email, they will go to a page where they can fill out the rest of the form with information for their record.
+- When the person who signed up clicks on the private link provided them in the email, they will go to the Participant Record Page page where they can fill out the rest of the form with information for their record.